 “And Jeroboam ordained a feast in the eighth month, on the fifteenth day of the month, like unto the feast that is in Judah, and he offered upon the altar.
 So did he in Bethel, sacrificing unto the calves that he had made: and he placed in Bethel the priests of the high places which he had made.”
 [1 Kings 12:32]

 A high place was a localized or regional worship centre dedicated to a god.
 Worship at these local shrines often included making sacrifices, burning incense and holding feasts or festivals (1 Kgs 3:2–3; 12:32).
 Some of these high places contained altars, graven images and shrines.

-Has anyone thought about who built the high places?
+When you read about the high places in the Bible, did you ever think about who built them?
 It was the kings.
 The kings were the ones who had influence over the people of God.
-And who are the ones who served at these high places?
-Priests, people of the house of Levi whom the Lord chose for Himself (Numbers 12).
+The second question is: who are the ones who served at these high places?
+Priests, people from the house of Levi whom the Lord chose for Himself (Numbers 12).